Certora/2023-08-shell/README.md

 # Shell Protocol audit

-### Known behaviors which are out of scope for the audit(automated findings / publicly known issues)
+### Known behaviors which are out of scope for the audit

 * Errors already described
   * Failure when deploying a pool with incorrect prices (see above)